lkesteloot/unsong/unsong.md

 ## [TODO Chapter 38: ]I Will Not Cease From Mental Fight

 [blockquote]
 Hershel of Ostropol came to an inn and asked for a warm meal.
 The innkeeper demanded he pay in advance, and when Hershel had no money, he told him to get out.
 Hershel raised himself up to his full height, looked the innkeeper in the eye menacingly, and said “Give me my meal, or I will do what my father did?
 You hear me?
 I will DO WHAT MY FATHER DID!”
 The terrified innkeeper served the traveller a nice warm meal.
 After dinner, when Hershel was calmer, he ventured to ask exactly what Hershel’s father had done.
 “That is simple,” answered Hershel.
-“When my father asked someone for a meal, and they refused to give it to him—then he would go to bed hungry.”<br/>
+“When my father asked someone for a meal, and they refused to give it to him—then he would go to bed hungry.”

-[i]—Old Jewish folktale[/i]
+   -[i]—Old Jewish folktale[/i]
 [/blockquote]

    -May 13, 2017